 6. Get the Free Friday Download

 On select Fridays each month, Kroger offers a digital coupon for one free item.
 You can download the coupon to your Plus Card through the Kroger site or app on Friday only, but you have up to two weeks to redeem it.
 You can sign up through your Kroger digital account to have a text message sent to you when the Friday promotion is available.

 Items that need to be sold quickly because they’re nearing their sell-by date often are labeled as manager’s specials and marked down by 50 percent or more.
 “Especially for perishable food, manager’s specials at Kroger can be incredible deals,” Gault said.
 “The savings are even more amazing when they’re manager’s specials on top of sales.”

 Buying the store brand instead of name-brand items can be a money-saving move — and you don’t necessarily have to sacrifice quality.
 “Kroger’s private labels are very good, and the sales are wonderful,” Gault said.
-Kroger’s brands include Private Selection, Simple Truth, Fresh Selections and value brands P$$T… and Check This Out.
+Kroger’s brands include Private Selection and Simple Truth.

 Kroger’s private label brand meals are an especially good option for weeknights when you don’t have time to make a meal from scratch.
-For example, you can get a frozen store-brand pizza for $3.50 or a large tray of frozen lasagna on sale for $7.99, Gault said.
+For example, you can get a frozen store-brand pizza for $4.99 or a family-size tray of frozen lasagna for $8.99.
 “On a crazy-busy day, instead of spending $40 on takeout, you’ll toss a salad and pop in a delicious frozen meal at 70 percent to 80 percent savings,” she said.